Guillermo Ramírez

-Guillermo "El Pando" Ramírez Ortega (born 26 March 1978 in Livingston, Guatemala) is a Guatemalan former soccer player who was suspended for life from any soccer related activities due to his participation in money laundering and fixing games along with fellow national team members Yony Flores and Gustavo Cabrera.
+Guillermo "El Pando" Ramírez Ortega (born 26 March 1978) is a Guatemalan former footballer who played as a midfielder and was also the captain of the Guatemala national team.

+Ramírez started his career with Municipal and later played in Greece, Mexico and the MLS in USA.
+In 2012 he was suspended for life from any soccer related activities due to his participation in money laundering and fixing games along with fellow national team members Yony Flores and Gustavo Cabrera.
-Ramírez was also the captain of the Guatemala national team.

 Club career

+Ramírez was born in Livingston, Guatemala.

+Municipal

+Ramírez played 333 league games for Municipal in three spells scoring 109 goals.

 Los Angeles Galaxy

 He played the 2005 season on loan for the Los Angeles Galaxy of Major League Soccer.
-He struggled, scoring a lone goal during the regular season, but in the playoffs, in his only appearance, as a substitute in the MLS Cup Final, he scored the game-winner in extra time to give Galaxy its second MLS title.
+He struggled, scoring just one goal during the regular season, but in the playoffs, in his only appearance as a substitute in the MLS Cup Final, he scored the game-winner in extra time to give Galaxy its second MLS title.
 This feat was in high contrast with his poor scoring percentage in the MLS regular season, with 62 shots and 1 goal, which incidentally came from a penalty.

 Ramírez is perhaps the most unlikely MLS Cup MVP in league history.
 He was widely lampooned for his poor shooting and during the ’05 campaign failed to connect on any of his 62 attempts during open play – his only goal came on a penalty kick.
 Relegated to the bench, Ramírez entered the scoreless Cup final between L.A. and the New England Revolution in 66th minute.
 In the 107th, with penalty kicks looming, the Guatemalan hit a stunning volley from just outside the penalty area to lift the Galaxy to their second league title.

 Ramírez was gone the following season and went on to play in Guatemala and Honduras.

 After the 2005 MLS season, Ramírez went back to Municipal, where he remained until 2009, helping the team win four league championships during that period.
 He then joined C.D.
 Marathón in the Honduran 2009–2010 league season and had a respectable tournament; he scored in the final to earn the league championship.
 The following year, he rejoined Municipal, but then in January 2011 he signed a 6-month contract with F.C.
 Motagua where head coach Ramón Maradiaga wanted him because of the type of player he was under his tenure managing the Guatemala national team.
-He appeared in the 2011–12 CONCACAF Champions League Preliminary Round, scoring the last goal of a 4–0 win for Motagua against his former club Municipal.
+He appeared in the 2011–12 CONCACAF Champions League preliminary round, scoring the last goal of a 4–0 win for Motagua against his former club Municipal.